|

 Day/Swing Trading

-Direct-Access Routing: Found in Trader Workstation and IBKR Desktop.
+Direct-Access Routing: Routing choices are built into Trader Workstation and IBKR Desktop.

 Winner: Interactive Brokers